Hariharan-SV/Producer_Consumer/README.md

 These programs will be working with shared memory

 The repo has three main files
-..*main.c     - creates shared memory
+*main.c     - creates shared memory
-..*client.c   - inserts data into shared memory ..*devices.c  - views and deletes data from shared memory
+*client.c   - inserts data into shared memory *devices.c  - views and deletes data from shared memory

-and three additional files which provides support to above main files ..*circular_queue.c   - has functions to work with Circular Queue ..*circular_queue.h   - has Circular queue's structure ..*photocopy.h        - has Photocopy's structure
+and three additional files which provides support to above main files *circular_queue.c   - has functions to work with Circular Queue *circular_queue.h   - has Circular queue's structure *photocopy.h        - has Photocopy's structure

 ## Working
  The Circular queue structure has an array of Photocopy structure.